-Many beginning aquarists take the “kid in a candy store” approach to populating their tanks.
+Many beginning aquarists take the “kid in a candy store” approach to populating their tank.
 This is a serious mistake for many reasons.

 You will likely buy too many fish and not pay proper attention to population management in terms of compatibility.